Great Dismal Swamp

 The Great Dismal Swamp National Wildlife Refuge was created in 1973 when the Union Camp Corporation of Franklin, Virginia, donated 49,100 acre of land after centuries of logging and other human activities devastated the swamp's ecosystems.
-The refuge was officially established through the Dismal Swamp Act of 1974, and today consists of over 167 square miles (433 square km) of forested wetlands.
+The refuge was officially established through the Dismal Swamp Act of 1974, and consists of over 167 square miles (433 square km) of forested wetlands.
 Outside the boundaries of the refuge, the state of North Carolina has preserved and protected additional portions of the swamp through the establishment of the Dismal Swamp State Park.
-The park protects 22 sqmi of forested wetland.
+That park protects 22 sqmi of forested wetland.

-The swamp was a refuge location for The Great Dismal Swamp Maroons, including enslaved people in the Southern states before the American Civil War, and Native Americans who were escaping colonial expansion.
+The swamp was a refuge location for the Great Dismal Swamp maroons, including enslaved people in the Southern states before the American Civil War, and Native Americans who were escaping colonial expansion.
 Prior to the maroons inhabiting the swamp, it was inhabited by Algonquian-speaking Native American coastal tribes.

 A 45611 acre remnant of the original swamp was declared a National Natural Landmark in 1973, in recognition of its unique combination of geological and ecological features.

 History

-The origin of Lake Drummond is not entirely clear as there is no apparent network of natural streams emptying into the lake.
+The origin of Lake Drummond is not entirely clear, as there is no apparent network of natural streams emptying into the lake.

 Archaeological evidence suggests varying cultures of humans have inhabited the swamp for 13,000 years.
-The Powhatan empire extended to the northern edge of the Great Dismal Swamp around the time of the settling of Jamestown, displacing the Chesapeake tribe residing there before.
+The Powhatan empire extended to the northern edge of the Great Dismal Swamp around the time of the settling of Jamestown (circa 1600), displacing the Chesapeake tribe residing there before.
 In 1650, Algonquian-speaking Native Americans of coastal tribes lived in the swamp.
 In 1665, William Drummond, the first governor of North Carolina, was the first European recorded as discovering the swamp's lake, which was subsequently named for him.
 In 1728, William Byrd II, while leading a land survey to establish a boundary between the Virginia and North Carolina colonies, made many observations of the swamp, none of them favorable; he is credited with naming it the Dismal Swamp.
 At this time, the swamp was estimated to cover around 2,000 square miles.
 Settlers did not appreciate the ecological importance of wetlands.
 In 1763, George Washington visited the area, and he and others founded the Dismal Swamp Company in a venture to drain the swamp and clear it for settlement.
 The company later turned to the more profitable goal of timber harvesting.